 Technically, domestic violence is not a criminal charge; it is, however, a sentencing enhancement.
-Other charges, such as disturbance of the peace, harassment, assault and battery, must first be made, then the sentencing enhancement of domestic violence can be added.
+Other charges, such as disturbance of the peace, harassment, assault, and battery, must first be made, then the sentencing enhancement of domestic violence can be added.

-Legally, there are three different categories of domestic abuse: first-degree, second-degree and third-degree domestic violence.
-First-degree is the most damaging level of domestic violence and comes with more severe punishment all the way down to third degree domestic violence which is still serious and has consequences.
+Legally, there are three different categories of domestic abuse: first-degree, second-degree, and third-degree domestic violence.
+First-degree is the most damaging level of domestic violence and comes with more severe punishment all the way down to third-degree domestic violence which is still serious and has consequences.

 Third-Degree Domestic Violence

 Domestic violence in the third degree is the lowest form of domestic abuse.
-Third degree domestic violence can involve anything from pushing, kicking, biting, hitting and throwing objects at the victim.
+Third-degree domestic violence can involve anything from pushing, kicking, biting, hitting, and throwing objects at the victim.
 The act of injury or infliction of pain could be as simple as a pinch that bruised.

 Any knowingly or intentional physical harm or even threat of harm can be considered as domestic violence.
 Almost any form of assault or harassment can be labeled or “enhanced” as domestic violence.
 The enhancement of a crime to domestic violence can extend jail time and fees associated with said actions.

-Third-degree domestic violence, in most states, is considered misdemeanor.
+Third-degree domestic violence, in most states, is considered a misdemeanor.
 Class A misdemeanors can be punished with jail time for up to one year and three years probation.
 The details of the case are taken into consideration and if the crime is minimal, the defendant may only have to pay a fine.
 If multiple reports of violence continue to occur, jail time is more likely.

 Second-Degree Domestic Violence

 Second-degree domestic violence, also known as second-degree domestic assault or battery is automatically considered a felony.
 The harm of second-degree assault is more damaging than third-degree assault.
-Physical injury such as hitting, strangulation, suffocation, and kicking are more severe but not necessarily life-threatening.
+Physical injuries such as hitting, strangulation, suffocation, and kicking are more severe but not necessarily life-threatening.

 Domestic violence must always be taken seriously.
-Second-degree domestic assault charges correlate to physical harm, though sometimes minimal such as shoving, a slap on the arm or grabbing of the wrists.
+Second-degree domestic assault charges correlate to physical harm, though sometimes minimal such as shoving, a slap on the arm, or grabbing of the wrists.
 Even though the threat or harm was not as seriously damaging or life-threatening as in first-degree domestic violence, the judicial system will sustain (support) a charge of second-degree domestic violence if there is evidence to back such claims.

 Reckless behavior resulting in injury is also considered domestic violence.
 If the abuser is enraged and throws a chair not necessarily intending to injure the victim but ultimately does, a judge or jury (if the incident goes to trial), can assess the damages and interpret the intent.